rituvesh/course-jpms/00-class-path/README.md

 #### To Build From Command Line

-If you want to build with the command line scripts, but Java 11+ is not your default install, edit `executables.sh` in the project's root directory (i.e. the one above this one) to point to the correct executables.
+You can build from the command line by executing the scripts `run.sh` and `build.sh` next to this README.
 These are all Linux scripts, but adapting them to Windows is straightforward.
+If you want to use the scripts, but Java 11+ is not your default install, edit `executables.sh` in the project's root directory (i.e. the one above this one) to point to the correct executables.

+If you need to write scripts in future sections (or a Windows script for this one), check out [this cheat sheet](https://blog.codefx.org/cheat-sheet-build-run-modules-jars.html) for `javac`, `jar`, and `java`.

 #### To Build With Maven

 If you want to build with Maven, install version 3.5.0+.
-Java 11+ is not your default install, create a file `.mavenrc` in your home directory and set `JAVA_HOME` to your JDK 11+ install:
+If Java 11+ is not your default install, create a file `.mavenrc` in your home directory and set `JAVA_HOME` to your JDK 11+ install:

 ```
 JAVA_HOME=${path-to-jdk-11}